Skip to main content Skip to main navigation Skip to search

 Download

-Notice to Industry 17: Sampling requirements for Equine Influenza testing PDF PDF icon 1 164 KB
+Notice to Industry 17: Sampling requirements for Equine Influenza testing (PDF 296 KB)

 Introduction

-The import conditions for horses requires testing during the quarantine period for equine influenza virus by validated pan-reactive polymerase chain reaction (PCR) assay targeting the matrix gene for influenza A virus.
-This document outlines the sampling materials and technique for obtaining the nasopharyngeal swabs (NPS) from horses (or nasal swabs from foals under 6 months of age) during the post-arrival quarantine period at the Mickleham Post-Entry Quarantine facility and Approved Arrangement sites.
+Australian import conditions require testing of horses for equine influenza virus in quarantine.
+A validated pan-reactive polymerase chain reaction (PCR) assay targeting the matrix gene for influenza A virus is used.
+This document outlines the sampling materials and technique for obtaining the nasopharyngeal swabs (NPS) from horses (or nasal swabs from foals under 6 months of age) during the post-arrival quarantine period at the Mickleham Post-Entry Quarantine facility and horse Approved Arrangement sites.

 This document is provided for information only.
 To the extent that this document is inconsistent with any import permit or direction, the terms and conditions of the import permit or direction take precedence and will apply.
 Failure to comply with a condition of an import permit, direction, industry notice or authorisation to enter a quarantine facility may constitute an offence.